riccardotornesello/riccardotornesello/README.md

 Here you can find some useful resources and tools to speed up the work, as well as some interesting projects useful to understand in detail how computer systems work.

 - [portainer-cli-deployer](https://github.com/riccardotornesello/portainer-cli-deployer): CLI tool to easily deploy a container stacks to Portainer.
 Built in Typescript.
-- [os161-demand-paging](https://github.com/riccardotornesello/os161-demand-paging): university group project in which an os161-based operating system was created with demand paging and many optimizations

 ### 🚩 Cybersecurity and CTF (the hacking competitions)